 Joe Has Successfully Handled Hundreds of Houston Car Wreck Injury Cases

 Joe Stephens has litigated and negotiated hundreds of cases for auto injury victims in Houston, TX.
 He has the skill and legal dexterity to negotiate or litigate your auto accident case to a successful result.
 He is well regarded by other injury attorneys in Texas and his colleagues at the Harris County Courthouse where he is known for his outstanding track record for injury settlements.

 Joe Delivers Results for Houston Auto Accident Victims Just Like You

 Attorney Joe Stephens consistently obtains newsworthy settlements and jury verdicts in Houston and across Texas.
 He works for the ordinary person and the insurance companies know his reputation for winning motor vehicle accident cases.
-As such, most auto insurance companies would rather pay his clients top dollar settlements than risk going to trial and getting “leveled” at the court house.
+As such, most auto insurance companies would rather pay his clients substantial settlements than risk going to trial and getting “leveled” at the court house.

 Joe Wrote the Books on Texas Auto Accident Injury Litigation!